 All HA&A graduate students have a major academic advisor related to their main field of inquiry.

-The Director of Graduate Studies, Assistant Professor Jenny Lin, serves as coordinator of graduate studies and is a key point of contact for all students.
+The Director of Graduate Studies oversees all aspects of graduate studies and is a key point of contact for all students.

-Tiffany Benefiel is our Student Support Specialist in the department office.
+Tiffany Benefiel is our Graduate Student Coordinator in the department office.

 The schedule of courses offered by Department of the History of Art and Architecture (and other departments) can be searched by visiting the UO Class Schedule.